 The Student Advisory Board (SAB) provides input and support that advances the work of the Penny W. Stamps School of Art and Design at the University of Michigan.
-Board members will provide input on programs, initiatives, and direction of the School, in addition to, engaging in discussions on new and existing initiatives at Stamps.
+Board members provide input and engage in discussions on the direction of the School, as well as new and existing programs and initiatives.

 The SAB is composed of 8 undergraduate student leaders representing diverse identities and experiences.
-Members are selected through an application process in the Winter term prior to their term serving on the board.
+Members are selected through an application process in the winter term prior to their term serving on the board.
 The SAB is heavily comprised of students who may not already serve in student leadership roles on campus.
-Student members are expected to make a minimum of one academic year commitment and attend monthly SAB meetings in addition to the orientation session in August or September.
-Board members cannot serve more than two terms.
-Additional eligibility to the Student Advisory Board includes:
+Eligibility to the Student Advisory Board includes:

 - Members will maintain a 3.0 or above GPA and good academic standing.

 - Members will adhere to the U-M Statement of Student Rights and Responsibilities and other policies set by the University.